 There are several different methods of making origami envelopes, but 4x6 envelopes are probably the most versatile.
 They can be used to mail prints of your favorite photos, party invitations, or recipe cards.

-The envelope in this tutorial is a design that I created after looking for a simple way to send photos of my son to his grandparents.
-It is a beginner level origami project that requires a 12x12 sheet of scrapbooking paper.
-Lightweight patterned paper is preferable to heavier cardstock... weight paper.
+The envelope in this tutorial is a beginner-level origami project that requires a 12x12 sheet of scrapbooking paper.
+Lightweight patterned paper is preferable to heavier cardstock weight paper.
 Cardstock is more difficult to fold neatly.
-You can purchase sheets of scrapbook paper individually at most major craft stores, although buying stacks of coordinating prints tends to be more economical if you want to fold a large number of envelopes.

 01 of 05

 02 of 05

 Make the Initial Folds

 To begin making your 4x6 origami envelope, place your paper in front of you with the patterned side face down.
 Fold in half.
 Unfold.
 Fold the left and right sides in to meet the middle crease.

 Fold the bottom of the paper up about 2 1/2 inches.
 Crease well.
 This creates a pocket for your photo, party invitation, or recipe card.

 04 of 05